Seven Deadly Sins (novel series): Kane Geary

 He is the school bad boy and Adam's best friend.
-He is Harper's partner in crime and moves onto a new girl each day.
-He wants Beth, Adam's new girlfriend, and realizes that Harper wants the same thing.
+He is Harper's partner in crime and moves on to a new girl each day.
+He wants Beth and Adam's new girlfriend and realizes that Harper wants the same thing.
 The new girl from New York hears their plan and wants to join up.
 One of Kane's flaws is that he tries to fend off Miranda Stevens who has a huge crush on him.
 He strikes a deal with a dealer to get Pot-Tarts, a new brand on the market in Gluttony.
 After Beth loses Adam he convinces her that it was all Harper's fault and gives her pills to spike Harper's drinks, even after they have a relationship.
 She slips the drugs in her drink and the whole thing goes to plan until Kaia dies.
 Beth starts talking about how she's going to turn the two of them in.
 He convinces her not to and is the only person who really doesn't care but wants to figure out what really happened that night.
-In "Gluttony" he convinces his friends to take a long weekend in Vegas.
+In "Gluttony", he convinces his friends to take a long weekend in Vegas.
 He books them all a room and looks forward to a night of partying.
 After taking the drugs from the dealer he decides not to pay but tries to set him up with Miranda who actually starts to like the dealer.
 Kane starts to get jealous and follows them around on their date.
-When he turns the dealer into the cops Miranda thinks that he did it for revenge.
-He then admits that he had set the whole thing up so the dealer would give him the drugs free.
-In the pool at the hotel he and Miranda kiss and he actually starts to have a real relationship with her.
+When he turns the dealer into the cops, Miranda thinks that he did it for revenge.
+He then admits that he had set the whole thing up so the dealer would give him the drugs for free.
+In the pool at the hotel, he and Miranda kiss, and he actually starts to have a real relationship with her.